-When it comes to student athletes, coaches often focus on protein, hydration, and recovery - but one nutrient sometimes gets overlooked: iodine.
+The typical student athlete focuses on protein, hydration, and recovery - but one essential nutrient often gets overlooked: iodine.

 Found naturally in dairy milk, iodine plays an essential role in supporting normal energy production, cognitive function, and overall wellbeing - key factors for athletes both on and off the pitch.